 where the allegation is about the head, inform the chair of governors immediately without first informing the head.
 The chair would immediately inform the LADO of such an allegation.

 follow Wandsworth Procedures for Managing Allegations against Staff.
 This will always involve a discussion with LA officers and a referral to the Local Authority Designated Officer (LADO).

+Referrals to the LADO must be made via the MASH

 If it is not possible to report to the headmaster or chair of governors, a report should be made immediately to the DSL.
 The DSL will take action in accordance with these procedures and will as soon as possible inform the headmaster or, where appropriate, the chair of governors.